Do you want to use Google Analytics for business to take your website, marketing, and revenue to the next level, but you’re not sure where to start?

 9. Focus on the Right Traffic Sources

 If you really want to take your business to the next level, you should invest in the right traffic sources.
-And with Google Analytics, it’s easy to find out which traffic sources help generate conversions.
+With Google Analytics, it’s easy to find referral traffic sources that generate conversions for your business.

-Using the ExactMetrics eCommerce addon, you can see the top conversion sources inside the WordPress admin area.
-Just navigate to ExactMetrics Reports eCommerce and scroll down to the Top Conversion Sources report.
+Using the ExactMetrics eCommerce addon, you can see your top conversion sources inside the WordPress admin area.
+Just navigate to Reports » eCommerce » Overview and scroll down to the Top Conversion Sources report.

-In the report, you can see the number of visitors from each source and how much revenue they make.
+In the report, you can see the number of visitors and how much revenue each source contributed to.
 This data provides an opportunity to find similar websites to promote your products and boost revenue.

-You can also form partnerships with the top sources, offer exclusive discounts to visitors from a particular site, advertise, exchange guest posts, and more.
+You can also form partnerships with your top conversion sources, offer exclusive discounts to visitors from a particular site and advertise the campaign, exchange guest posts, and more.

 10. Convert Abandoning Visitors with an Exit-Intent Popup

 While it’s important to put your time and effort into the right traffic sources, it’s also essential to stop people from leaving your site without converting.

 But how do you figure out where visitors exit your website?
 Well, that’s another way to use Google Analytics for business strategy.